AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-source-connector.md

    ![map schema fields](assets/schema-mapping.png)

-   1. In the **[!UICONTROL Source field]**, select the Adobe Analytics field, then, in the **[!UICONTROL Target field]**, select the XDM field that you want to map it to.
+   1. In the **[!UICONTROL Source field]**, select an Adobe Analytics field from the Adobe Analytics ExperienceEvent Template field group.
+Then, in the **[!UICONTROL Target field]**, select the XDM field that you want to map it to.

-   1. Repeat this process for each field that you are using to collect data in Adobe Analytics.
+   1. Repeat this process for each field in the Adobe Analytics ExperienceEvent Template field group that you are using to collect data in Adobe Analytics.

 1. Select **[!UICONTROL Next]** in the upper-right corner of the screen.